utelecon/utelecon.github.io/en/webex/do_training.markdown

 ### Chat Panel

-* チャットパネルでは，主催者・プレゼンタなど，送信先を切り替えながらチャットをすることができます．すべての参加者とチャットすることもできます．
+*  Chat panel allows all attendees to send messages.
+You can send a message to organizers or presenters by switching the email destiny.

 	![](img/webex_training_chat.png){:width="300px"}

-### レコーダーパネル
+### Recorder Panel

-* レコーダーパネルでは，サーバーへの録画をコントロールできます．
+* In the recorder panel,  you can manipulate recording on the server.

 	![](img/webex_training_recorder.png){:width="300px"}

-### Q&Aパネル
+### Q&A Panel

-* Q&Aパネルでは，参加者からの質問に答えることができます．質問に対する答えが揃うと，他の参加者にも読めるようになります．また，途中からトレーニングに参加した人も，それまでに出たQ&Aを読み返すことができます．
+* Q&A allows participants ask questions to panelists, presenters and organizers.
+Answered questions can be seen on the other participants' screen.
+Those who have just entered the session can read all Q&As.

 	![](img/webex_training_qa.png){:width="300px"}

-### 投票パネル
+### Poll Panel

-* 投票パネルでは，出席者にクイズを出したり，アンケートを取ったりするなどできます．プレゼンターのみが投票を開始することができます．
+* Poll panel allows participants to answer quizzes and questionnaires.
+Only presenters can start polling．

 	![](img/webex_training_poll.png){:width="300px"}

-### ブレイクアウトセッションパネル
+### Breakout Session Panel

-* ブレイクアウトセッションパネルでは，主催者とプレゼンターがブレイクアウトセッションをオーガナイズすることができます．
+*  At the breakout session panel, organizers and presenters can organize breakout sessions.

 	![](img/webex_training_breakout.png){:width="300px"}

-### 全画面表示中の操作方法
+### Operating on Maximized Screen

-* プレゼンタからコンテンツ共有をしている間は，すべての参加者に全画面でコンテンツが表示されます．また，カメラ映像をダブルクリックすると，全画面で表示されます．
+* When presenters share the contents with participants or participants double-click the camera screen, all participants view the maximized screen.
-* その間は，マウスカーソルを画面上部に持って行くと各機能のボタンが表示され，各種ウィンドウを表示できるようになります．
+* In Maximized screen mode, place the cursor over the upper screen and then you can see buttons below.

 	![](img/webex_training_fullscreen_buttons_host.png)
 	![](img/webex_training_fullscreen_buttons_participant.png)

-* 上が主催者側，下が出席者側の様子です．
+* Above: Organizers' monitor; Below: Attendees' monitor

 <br>
 <br>
-<a href="index" target="_blank">WebExの使い方ページに戻る</a>
+<a href="index" target="_blank">Back to How to Use Webex</a>